-When I remember the very nervous and pretty clueless me that picked up that Alto 1743 trailer 1000 days ago from Safari Condo in Quebec, I really feel for her.
+When I remember the very nervous and pretty clueless me that picked up that Alto 1743 trailer one thousand days ago from the Safari Condo showroom in Quebec, I really feel for her.

 I had never towed anything before, and despite much advice to try it first with a rental trailer or something from U-Haul, I didn’t do that.
 I was committed to this “full-timing in a trailer” thing, and I figured if I tried another trailer and it sucked, then I would lose my nerve entirely and I didn’t have a Plan B for that possibility.
 I’d work out this trailer thing, bit by bit, that’s what I thought.
 Except for one thing I hadn’t quite realized till the trailer was attached to the back of my Subaru: the learning curve is short, but steep.
 Either you know how to hitch up and tow and unhitch, or you don’t.
 Long story short: I didn’t know, but I did learn.
 Quickly enough to get me from Quebec to Seattle without major damage.

 Sure, I’ve mistakes in these 1000 days.
 When I arrived back in Seattle, I used the caravan mover (remote) to back the trailer into my friends’ driveway.
 I disengaged the little metal wheels and as we were talking, my friend oh-so-casually leaned against the trailer and suggested I might want to chock the trailer.
 Oops!